Module 16: Compression

 sparsity = measure_sparsity(model) # Returns ~80%

-To keep this module focused, you will not implement:
+To keep the module focused, you will not implement:

-• Sparse storage formats like CSR (scipy.sparse handles this in production)
+• Sparse storage formats like CSR (production frameworks delegate to scipy.sparse)

-• Dynamic pruning during training (PyTorch does this with hooks and callbacks)
+• Dynamic pruning during training via hooks and callbacks

 API Reference